sstelfox/stelfox.net/content/notes/linux/libvirtd.md

 * memory: Memory controller - Allows for setting limits on RAM and swap usage and querying cumulative usage of all processes in the group
-* cpuset: CPU set controller - Binding of processes within a group to a set of CPUs and controlling migration between CPus
+* cpuset: CPU set controller - Binding of processes within a group to a set of CPUs and controlling migration between CPUs
 * cpuacct: CPU accounting controller - Information about CPU usage for a group of processes
-* cpu: CPU schedular controller - Controlling the priorization of processes in the group.
+* cpu: CPU scheduler controller - Controlling the prioritization of processes in the group.
 Think of it as a more advanced nice level
 * devices: Devices controller - Access control lists on character and block devices
 * freezer: Freezer controller - Pause and resume execution of processes in the group.
 Think of it as SIGSTOP for the whole group
-* net_cls: Network class controller - Control network utilization by associating processes with a ‘tc’ network class
+* net_cls: Network class controller - Control network utilization by associating processes with a 'tc' network class

 Under KVM all of these are not supported, however cpu, devices and memory are.
 Which are in my humble opinion the most important for our task.

 ## Initial Setup

 Before creating your first guest there are a few things that I like to do.
 These include setting up additional storage pools and configuring networking.
-This section covers anything that hasn't been done in the config files and I'll save the majority of the networking information for it's own section as most of it is done outside of the virtualization console.
+This section covers anything that hasn't been done in the config files and I'll save the majority of the networking information for its own section as most of it is done outside of the virtualization console.

 Since I use bridge networking and that is the only way I want my guests to talk